hkuplg/hkuplg.github.io/_posts/2021-12-17-recursive-understanding.md

 layout:  post
 title:   "On the understanding of subtyping recursive types"
 authors: Yaoda
-date:    2021-12-18 10:00:00 +0800
+date:    2021-12-17 10:00:00 +0800
 venue:   Mixed mode (CB 308 + zoom)
 ---

-In this talk, I will first go over Amadio and Cardelli's seminal work ``subtyping recursive types'', then discuss about the recent paper ``revisiting iso-recursive subtyping''.
+In this talk, I will first go over Amadio and Cardelli's seminal work ``subtyping recursive types", then discuss about the recent paper ``revisiting iso-recursive subtyping".
 I will also compare Amber rules in different setting, and give a new explaination to iso-recursive Amber rules.
 Finally, I will talk about our new algorithmic iso-recursive subtyping rules.